 For general QUESTIONS about filing an appeal or to obtain additional information about your pending appeal, please contact the CTAB secretary at:

 All tax appeal forms must be submitted to the Clerk & Recorder's Office, 311 W. Main, Room 203, Bozeman, MT 59715

 TAX APPEAL INFORMATION

-The DOR is required by the Montana Constitution and state law to perform assessment of all property on a two-year calendar cycle (2014, 2016, 2018 etc.).
-The most recent reappraisal was completed on January 1, 2015.
-Tax year 2015 is the first year of the current two-year cycle.
+The DOR is required by the Montana Constitution and state law to perform assessment of all property on a two-year calendar cycle.
+The most recent reappraisal was completed on January 1, 2017.
+Tax year 2017 is the first year of the current two-year cycle.

-**All properties will be assessed as of January 1, 2014.
+**All properties will be assessed using date of January 1, 2016.
 There are no exceptions to this rule.
-Properties purchased or constructed after the assessment period are still appraised per the market values as of January 1, 2014.
+Properties purchased or constructed after the assessment period are still appraised per the market values as of January 1, 2016.

-Taxpayers are allowed to file one appeal per two year cycle unless there is a change in the property resulting in a new assessment.
-Every taxpayer has 30-days from the date of their (assessment) notice to either file an AB-26 form with the DOR or file an appeal with the local tax appeal board (Section 15-15-102, MCA).
+Taxpayers are allowed to file one (1) appeal per two (2) year cycle unless there is a change in the property resulting in a new assessment.
+Every taxpayer has 30-days from the date on their (classification and appraisal) notice to either file an AB-26 form with the DOR or file an appeal with the local tax appeal board (Section 15-15-102, MCA).

 Please note, any decision made by the Board will only be for the remaining years in this assessment cycle.

 If you do not agree with the DOR’s determination of the market value or classification of your property, you will need to file an appeal in writing using of the following options.